 “Before I have finished my contemplations, I will have broached with God this vintner’s question, this matter of abetting, if not instigating.
 Why,” the Bishop interrupts himself, “are you called the wax-man, now…can you not recall your name?”

 “Ah, monsieur.
 Say that my name is Théophile.
 Once I was spared man’s ridicule; I dwelt in the cave of a holy eremite.
 Here my skin did never suffer daylight.
-Yet through his years of teaching me—for the hermit would in all things sacrifice—I had grown fat, as you see me today.
+Yet through his years of teaching me—for the hermit would in all things sacrifice—I had grown fat on both our meals, as you see me today.
 My melancholic master summoned me; the eremite belonging to his family.
 I mean his living on their land was borne for piety.”

 “And you were not dismayed to find yourself made this pitiable display?
 You and the others?”